princeofshanghai/vca-sandbox/docs/project-overview.md

 **Status:** Single source of truth established.
 Designers no longer need to recreate components from scratch.

 ### **Phase 2: Flow Preview**
 Test conversation flows in a realistic chat interface.
-Click through dialogues to see how conversations actually play out before handing off to engineering.
+Click through dialogues to see how conversations actually play out before eng hand-off.

 **What's working:**
 - Plays pre-built conversation flows